 UNDP supported the Zimbabwe Ministry of Health and Child Care and the Global Fund Country Coordinating Mechanism in being part of the NFM pilot.
-In only a month, this involved reviewing the Zimbabwe HIV/AIDS National Strategic Plan, organising consultative country dialogue with multiple country stakeholders about what should be in the application, and developing a strong national concept note which led to the country being awarded $555 million in funding.
+In only a month, this involved reviewing the Zimbabwe HIV/AIDS National Strategic Plan, organizing consultative country dialogues with multiple country stakeholders about what should be in the application, and developing a strong national concept note which led to the country being awarded US$555 million in funding.

 The Global Fund will invest in interventions that support national strategic plans and promote alignment with disease-specific plans.
 Interventions eligible for Global Fund support include:

-- Activities at the local, district, regional and national levels aimed at integrated planning, programming, budgeting and financing.
+- activities at the local, district, regional and national levels aimed at integrated planning, programming, budgeting and financings

 - HRH-related costs, such as capacity-building for policymakers